Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 Russia's main attack force has been stalled on roads north of Kyiv, having failed in what Western analysts say was an initial plan for a lightning assault.

-Other elements had repositioned near the settlement of Lubyanka just to the north, with artillery howitzers in firing positions, Maxar said.
+Other elements had repositioned near Lubyanka just to the north, with artillery howitzers in firing positions, Maxar said.

 Britain's defence ministry said Russia appeared to be gearing up for new offensive activity in the coming days that would probably include operations against Kyiv.